beda-software/FAQ/README.md

 Aidbox accepts both id and _id search params.
 This is causing problems with access policies.
 We should always use "_id" instead of "id" search params on frontend as well as backend part of an app.

+#### Always user "token" type for SearchParameter instead of "string"
+Mistakenly we use "string" as SearchParameter.type for some attributes with type "text", but it leads to serious issues, because FHIR search works as full-text search with substring partial matching.
+Example: SearchParameter User.email must have "token" type

 #### Try to avoid subscription in favor of the custom operation
 If you need to mutate the original resource before/after save - use the custom operation to do it.
 It has some benefits:
 * Version id won't be increased twice